-Q. Does a higher-SPF (sun protection factor) sunscreen always protect your skin better than a lower-SPF sunscreen?
+Q. Does a sunscreen with a high SPF (sun protection factor) protect skin better than one with a lower SPF?
 How high should I go?